Documentation Index

 20. Click Save.

-21. From the main navigation menu, select IAM and Admin > Service Accounts.
+21. go to IAM and Admin > Service Accounts.

 Step #6: Configuring the Google Admin console